The Potato in Fine Art

-Long before Julia Child published Mastering the Art of French Cooking, artists the world over had already made the connection between food and art.
+Long before Julia Child published Mastering the Art of French Cooking, artists had already made the connection between food and art.
 But how to approach cooking?

 Is cooking a science—a precise series of mechanical steps that will yield a perfect product, time and time again?
 Or is cooking an art—a blank canvas where the cook is free to discover unexpected, serendipitous, delightful combinations?
 The answer might be somewhere in the middle…

-Our lives have been deeply affected in the past few months due to the crisis created by Covid-19.
-The social distancing measures attempting to curb the spread of the virus have given us all more time at home, and, with more time at home, we have the need to cook more.
+Our lives have been deeply affected in the past two years due to the crisis created by the pandemic.
+The social distancing measures attempting to curb the spread of the virus have given us all more time at home, and, with more time at home, we developed the need to cook more.

 Cooking is like painting or writing a song.
 Just as there are only so many notes or colors, there are only so many flavors — it’s how you combine them that sets you apart.